bruvellu/cephalic-furrow/3-text/furrow.md

 For genes on chromosomes 1 and 2 (*btd*, *eve*, and *prd*), we added the membrane marker on chromosome 3 ([*btd^XA^/FM7c, Kr-GFP;; Gap43-mCherry/MKRS*], [*eve^3^/CyO, twi-GFP; Gap43-mCherry/MKRS*], and [*slp^Δ34B^/CyO, twi-GFP; Gap43-mCherry/TM6B*]).
 For *stg*, which is located on chromosome 3, we recombined the allele with Gap (*Gap43-mCherry, stg^2^/TM3, Kr-GFP*).
 Since the *btd*--*stg* double mutant stable line is weak, we imaged the progeny of *btd^XA^/FM7c, Kr-GFP;; Gap43-mCherry, stg^2^/Gap43-mCherry* flies, identifying *btd* homozygozity by the GFP, and *stg* homozygozity by the lack of cell divisions after gastrulation.
-For laser ablations, we used a *moe-GFP* line (gift from Eli Knust).
+For laser ablations, we used a *moe-GFP* line (gift from Elizabeth Knust).
-The wildtype stocks contain the Gap marker in the Oregon-R genetic background.
+The wildtype stocks contain the Gap43-mCherry marker in the Oregon-R genetic background.
 We obtained the founder fly stocks from the Bloomington Drosophila Stock Center and the Kyoto Stock Center and deposited the lines in the MPI-CBG stock collection.
 The complete list of FlyBase [@Gramates2022-xe] accession numbers and genotypes is available in the project’s data repository [@Vellutini2023-ng].